horlor/PasswordStorage/README.md

 To hide the implementation of the data handling I used the Repository pattern which gives back Domain entities, and provides methods for handling them (update, remove, etc.).
 It also contains the logic that provides the encryption.

+ The repository provides asynchronicity by kotlin coroutines, but all of its suspend functions works correctly if they were started on the App's UI thread.

  ### Domain